+One of the main reasons that employees leave their jobs is a lack of clarity about career progression and professional development opportunities.
+According to LinkedIn’s 2018 annual Workplace Learning Report, 94% of employees said they would stay with a company longer if it invested in their professional development.
+To retain your employees, it is important to focus on their career progression and development.
+This can include providing clear pathways for advancement, offering training and development opportunities, and helping employees to align their individual goals with the objectives of the organization.
 One of the first steps to fostering a culture of professional development is to invest in a reliable learning solution.
 With a platform like KNOW, you can give your teams access to learning and self-development at their fingertips.
 By creating bite-sized content training content on KNOW’s mobile-friendly platform, you can train and upskill staff anytime, anywhere – without any additional infrastructure expenses.
 Click here to learn more or sign up for free a demo.

 Encourage and practice two-way communication